CloudLabs-MOC/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/7-troubleshoot-issue-with-load-balancer.md

 ## Task 1: Check that the issue still exists

-1. Sign in to the [Azure portal](https://portal.azure.com) using the credentials above in the **Environment Details** page, or if you'd like your own Azure subscription.
+1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials or skip to the next step.
+    * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
+    * Azure Password: <inject key="AzureAdUserPassword"></inject>

 1. Use this Azure CLI command in the Cloud Shell to get the public IP address of the scale set.